linuxhenhao/cloudflare-ddns/README.md

 1. after run `make`, a file named `cloudflare_ddns` would be created, move it to `qnap/x86_64`, upload the dir `qnap` to qnap nas (has qpd installed),
 2. ssh into the qnap nas shell, and cd where the qnap dir located
+3. make sure the `cloduflare_ddns` is executable, `chmod +x cloudflare_ddns`
-3. run `qbuild --force-config`, this will build a qpkg package in the `build` dir
+4. run `qbuild --force-config`, this will build a qpkg package in the `build` dir
-4. download the qpkg file from webui of the qnap nas, then install through webui, too
+5. download the qpkg file from webui of the qnap nas, then install through webui, too
-5. edit `/etc/config/cloudflare-ddns.yaml.conf`, then stop & start the cloudflare-ddns app in app store
+6. edit `/etc/config/cloudflare-ddns.yaml.conf`, then stop & start the cloudflare-ddns app in app store